-But, it's the bit in the middle that we see the best and worst of headings and subheadings.
+It's the bit in the middle where we see the best and worst of headings and subheadings.

-Headings and subheadings are a readers' guide to the guts of the paper....
+Headings and subheadings provide a guide to the guts of a paper...

-The middle of the paper usually covers the actual analysis and displays the evidence.
+The middle of the paper is usually the bit that covers the actual analysis.
 It's the guts of the paper.

-We strongly advise not to use headings like Content or Discussion or other similarly bland terms.
+We strongly advise not to use headings like "Content" or "Discussion" or other similarly bland terms.
 We often see these sneaking into papers and in standard templates.
 They add little to the paper.
-They don't help with the logic, nor provide any guide as to the information below.
+They don't help with the logic, nor provide any guide as to the information that follows.

-We saw a move to questions as headings a few years ago.
-Things like Why?
-And When?
-This was a useful step to improve on the standard heading structure.
-But using statement headings and story-lining further enhances readability and impact.
+We saw a move to using questions as headings a few years ago.
+Things like "Why?" and "When?".
+This was a useful enhancement of the standard heading structure.
+But using statement headings and story-lining further improves readability and impact.